swlaschin/fsharpforfunandprofit.com/troubleshooting-fsharp/index.md

 <a id="FS0030"></a>
 ## FS0030: Value restriction ##

-This is related to F#’s automatic generalization to generic types whenever possible.
+This is related to F#'s automatic generalization to generic types whenever possible.

 For example, given :